mondoohq/cnspec/README.md

 **Open source, cloud-native security and policy project**

-`cnspec` is a cloud-native solution to assess the security and compliance of your business-critical infrastructure. `cnspec` finds vulnerabilities and misconfigurations on all systems in your infrastructure including: public and private cloud environments, Kubernetes clusters, containers, container registries, servers, and endpoints, SaaS products, infrastructure as code, APIs, and more.
+cnspec assesses your entire infrastructure's security and compliance.
+It finds vulnerabilities and misconfigurations on all your systems, including: public and private cloud environments, Kubernetes clusters, containers, container registries, servers, and endpoints, SaaS products, infrastructure as code, APIs, and more.

-`cnspec` is a powerful Policy as Code engine built on [`cnquery`](https://github.com/mondoohq/cnquery), and comes configured with default security policies that run right out of the box.
+A powerful policy as code engine, cnspec is built upon [`cnquery`](https://github.com/mondoohq/cnquery).
+It comes configured with default security policies that run right out of the box.
 It's both fast and simple to use!

 ![cnspec scan example](docs/gif/cnspec-scan.gif)

 ## Installation

-Install `cnspec` with our installation script:
+Install cnspec with our installation script:

 **Linux and macOS**